THE VALUE of SENSING THE CHANGESPlease first read the summary in

 Everyday sounds which incorporate changes, like bird song, rain, or the wind and rustling leaves in the undergrowth, can be beautiful and can be very relaxing, for humans and probably animals.
 But these constant or rhythmic stimuli are the background sounds.

+It's being ready and waiting for things which aren't there yet.
 It's when there's a sudden unexpected change – a crunching of leaves or a change in the bird song – that it's vital for animals to notice and possibly react.

 Sensitivity to Change when HuntingIn its hunting form, panoramic seeing looks out over a limited field of vision, and animals are looking for specific changes within this area.

-This is an attitude of being here and now, and waiting ... an attitude often recommended in meditation.
+This is an attitude of being here and now, and waiting... an attitude often recommended in meditation.